pyvista/pyvista/doc/user-guide/jupyter/pythreejs.rst

 Export to HTML
 ~~~~~~~~~~~~~~

-Using ``pythreejs``, you can export most scenes completely to HTML.
-For example
+Using ``pythreejs``, you can export most scenes completely to a
+standalone HTML file.
+For example:

 .. code:: python